Ficko05/Assignment-5-Prediction-by-Regression/README.md

 the Linear Regression solution is not accurat at all, but the Polynomial Regression solution is better, still not 100% perfect but still acceptable

 #### What else could be done for improvement of the accuracy?

+maybe bigger test data, or other regression framework/tool